Flood control projects scandal in the Philippines: Department of Justice

+On December 5, 2025, Justice Undersecretary Jojo Cadiz, a former aide of President Bongbong Marcos, resigned from his post amid allegations that a 2-year-old company owned by his son was awarded ₱250 million worth of flood-control and other infrastructure projects in Ilocos Norte.

 Department of Public Works and Highways

 DPWH under Manuel Bonoan

 On August 29, 2025, DPWH Secretary Manuel Bonoan issued a memorandum prohibiting DPWH officials and employees from traveling abroad for personal reasons until November 2025, or "unless circumstances warrant the earlier lifting of the suspension or further extension."

 Change of DPWH leadership

 On August 31, 2025, Bonoan resigned from his post, effective September 1.
 He was replaced by Vince Dizon initially on ad interim basis.
 Many lawmakers expressed their support for Bonoan's resignation, citing it as an opportunity to delve deeper into the DPWH; for example, Representative Leila de Lima (Mamamayang Liberal) stated that the resignation of the DPWH Secretary is necessary for an impartial investigation and reform, but does not exempt him from accountability for the anomalous flood control projects.